chanakya-vc/wwwhome/content/research/destructive_imaging/index.md

 ---
-title: "An example conference paper"
+title: "Destructive Imaging in Particle Beam Microscopy"
+#subtitle: "* Manuscript in preparation *"
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
-#authors:
-#- admin
-#- Robert Ford
+authors:
+- Vaibhav Choudhary
+- Akshay Agarwal
+- Vivek Goyal

 # Author notes (optional)
 author_notes:
+ - "Boston University"
-- "Equal contribution"
+ - "Boston University"
-- "Equal contribution"
+ - "Boston University"

-date: "2013-07-01T00:00:00Z"
+#date: "2013-07-01T00:00:00Z"
-doi: ""
+#doi: ""

 # Schedule page publish date (NOT publication's date).
 publishDate: "2017-01-01T00:00:00Z"